dunglas/frankenphp/docs/compile.md

 > To do so, change the `XCADDY_GO_BUILD_FLAGS` environment variable to something like
 > `XCADDY_GO_BUILD_FLAGS=$'-ldflags "-w -s -extldflags \'-Wl,-z,stack-size=0x80000\'"'`
 > (change the stack size value according to your app needs).
+> Check the build-static.sh file for more information.